LiBiGo/ODCL/README.md

   - **evaluation**: Evaluation code for different datasets.
   - **layers**: Implementations of different layers used in models.
   - **modeling**: Code for models, including backbones, proposal networks, and prediction heads.
-    - The majority of ODCL functionality are implemtended in `./fsdet/modeling/backbone/fpn.py `, `.fsdet/layers/attention.py`, and  `./fsdet/modeling/roi_heads/roi_heads.py`
-    - So one can first make sure  [FsDet v0.1](https://github.com/ucbdrive/few-shot-object-detection/tags) runs smoothly, and then refer to ODCL implementations and configurations.
   - **solver**: Scheduler and optimizer code.
   - **structures**: Data types, such as bounding boxes and image lists.
   - **utils**: Utility functions.